No Dark Matter Axion During Minimal Higgs Inflation

-The presence of a massless axion during inflation induces isocurvature perturbations \cite{Turner:1990uz}.
-The fact that they have not been observed in the CMB leads to a well-known challenge in combining axions with inflation.\footnote {No issue with isocurvature bounds arises if the massless axion field does not exist during inflation (or reheating).
-This can \eg be realized in PQ-scenarios with a post inflationary symmetry breaking, although in this case many models are excluded due to an overabundance of topological defects \cite{Sikivie:1982qv}.} In this paper, we shall investigate the compatibility of QCD axions with HI.
+In this paper, we shall investigate the other alternative and check the compatibility of pre-inflationary axions with HI.
 While metric HI leads to excessive isocurvature perturbations, it was suggested that Palatini HI could tolerate a massless QCD axion during inflation \cite{Tenkanen:2019xzn}.
-However, the energy dependence of the decay constant \cite{Fairbairn:2014zta, Ballesteros:2016xej} was not taken into account in \cite{Tenkanen:2019xzn}.
+However, the energy dependence of the decay constant \cite{Fairbairn:2014zta, Ballesteros:2016xej} (see also \cite{Linde:1991km,Higaki:2014ooa,Choi:2014uaa,Chun:2014xva}) was not taken into account in \cite{Tenkanen:2019xzn}.
 Since it is smaller during inflation than in the late Universe, isocurvature perturbations are enhanced (see illustration in \fig \ref{diagram}).
-We point out that this is a generic feature in all inflationary models with a non-minimal coupling to gravity.
+We point out that this is a generic feature in all inflationary models with a large non-minimal coupling to gravity.
 Applied to Palatini HI, we show that the presence of a massless axion field that can later act as DM is excluded.
-So DM axions must not exist in minimal versions of HI.
+So pre-inflationary DM axions are incompatible with minimal versions of HI.